-We are excited to announce that Richard Dieter’s non-fiction book, “Reflections on a Surprising Universe: Extraordinary Discoveries Through Ordinary Eyes,” will be published by John Hunt Publishing in June 2019.
+We are excited to announce that Richard Dieter’s non-fiction book, “Reflections on a Surprising Universe: Extraordinary Discoveries Through Ordinary Eyes,” will be published by John Hunt Publishing in late November 2019.
 If you are a reviewer for an existing publication and would like an advance look at the manuscript, please contact us.
 For more information, click here.

 Here are some early comments on the book: